Two Factor Authentication

 AOL

-If you use Facebook or Twitter to sign into other services you’ll want to enable 2FA on those accounts as well:
+If you use Facebook or Twitter to sign into other services you’ll want to enable MFA on those accounts as well:

 Facebook